 The Rotate Fabric tool allows you to rotate fabric swatches in individual patches of your blocks or quilts.
 This is especially helpful for striped, pictorial, and border prints.

-The Rotate Fabric tool is only available on Layers 1 and 2.
+The Rotate Fabric tool is only available on Layers 1 and 2 of the Quilt Worktable.

 Using the Rotate Fabric Tool

 - Click the Rotate Fabric tool to select it.

 - Choose a rotation option from the palette (the Simple method is selected by default).
 See below for details.

 - Click on a patch in the quilt.

 You may need to use the Fussy Cut tool to adjust your fabric after you rotate.

 Note: For a quicker method of rotating fabric, use Ctrl + click to rotate the fabric in all the matching patches of the quilt.
 Use Alt + click to rotate the fabric in matching patches of alternating blocks in the quilt.
 Unlike the color tools, these two methods rotate matching patches, not matching fabric.

 The Advanced rotation method allows you to rotate your fabric at any angle (0-359 degrees) and in any number of rotations (1-16).
 Each click of the mouse will rotate the fabric based on the numbers entered in the palette.